FuzzrNet/Forage/README.md

 - [ ] CSPRNGs where RNGs are used
 - [ ] Use randomized padding instead of zeroed padding
 - [ ] Zeroization of private keys after dropped from memory
+- [ ] Authentication of logstore updates from peers

 ### 0.1.0 - Proof of Concept